tomithediamond/hertechtrail_cohort7_project/README.md

 *** PROJECT TITLE: PERSONAL PORTFOLIO WEBSITE
-This is my Captstone project at Hertectrail Academy Web Development (Starter) track Cohort 7.The website showcases my background and projects as a web developer.
+This is my portfolio website Captstone project at Hertectrail Academy Web Development (Starter) track Cohort 7.The website showcases my background and projects as a web developer.

 ==================================================================================================
 CONTENTS